Yashica: History

+Collaboration with Carl Zeiss and Contax

-In 1973, Yashica the company began Top Secret Project 130, a collaboration with Carl Zeiss that produced the RTS (for "Real Time System"), a new, professional 35 mm SLR with an electronically controlled shutter bearing the Contax brand.
+In 1973, Yashica the company began Top Secret Project 130, a collaboration with Carl Zeiss that produced the RTS (for "real time system"), a new, professional 35 mm SLR with an electronically controlled shutter bearing the Contax brand.
 A new prestige line of Yashica/Contax lenses designed by Carl Zeiss was introduced for the camera, with a common C/Y bayonet mount allowing lens interchange between all 35 mm Contax and Yashica SLR camera models.
 The F. Alexander Porsche Group was hired to complete an ergonomic and styling study of the new camera.
 The new Contax RTS appeared at photokina in 1974, and became a commercial success.
 Yashica soon introduced several new 35 mm SLR cameras beginning with the FX-1 (1975) and FX-2 (1976).
 Also in that year, in response to the success of the Contax RTS, Yashica developed the upscale Yashica FR using some of the features of the RTS, including its electromagnetic shutter release.
 The FR was capable of using the entire range of Carl Zeiss T* lenses.
 In contemporaneous tests, the FR was described as being tougher in some ways than the more expensive Contax RTS, including better sealing against dust and contaminants.
 This practice of "pairing" similar Contax models with more affordable, less full-featured, but still high-quality Yashica models would continue for the next ten years.
 The FR was quickly followed in April 1977 by the FR-I and FR-II.
 The FR-I was a 35 mm SLR offering even more features of the RTS, including an electronic shutter with both manual and aperture priority modes, and marked the high point for the Yashica brand in competing with Nikon, Canon, and Minolta for the semi-professional SLR camera market.

 In 1979, Yashica introduced a new inexpensive 35 mm consumer SLR, the FX-3, intended for entry-level buyers.
 Designed and manufactured to Yashica specifications by Cosina, the affordable FX-3 still incorporated the C/Y lens mount that would also accept Carl Zeiss T* lenses.
 This simple, lightweight manual-exposure SLR camera sold well, and with minor revisions, stayed in production until 2002.